-Notice of intent to enter land for preliminary petroleum exploration activities (DOCX 66KB) is primarily aimed at providing the Department of Environment, Water and Natural Resources with appropriate notification for reconnaissance surveys and for Work Area Clearance activities, for native title or heritage purposes and environmental surveys within regional reserves.
+Notice of entry for preliminary petroleum exploration activities (DOCX 66KB) is primarily aimed at providing the Department of Environment and Water with appropriate notification for reconnaissance surveys and for Work Area Clearance activities, for native title or heritage purposes and environmental surveys within regional reserves.

 Notice of Entry for all petroleum activities (DOCX 73KB) is primarily aimed at providing detailed information to landowners as required by Regulation 22 of the Petroleum and Geothermal Regulations 2013.

 The Liaison guidelines for landowners and petroleum and geothermal energy explorers in South Australia (PDF 511KB) is a guide to establishing and maintaining good relations between the petroleum industry and land owners, occupiers and titleholders.